 Use containers or jars with lids made of glass, wood or metal.
 Most of the glass containers come with plastic lids which mice can chew through.
 These are okay if you’re stacking other containers on top of them hiding the plastic lid.

 Most of the glass jars have a metal, glass or wood lid.
 Some of them clamp down which is a nice design feature for the kitchen.
-Check out the glass jars on Amazon, Glass Food Storage Jars.

 3. Use Metal Food Containers

 The metal food containers serve the same purpose of the glass containers 3.
 Transfer any food coming in cardboard or paper to the metal containers.
 Only use the metal containers coming with metal lids.

 The ones with a plastic lid will not keep the mice out, unless you stack them hiding the lid.

 Consider using metal lunchboxes for storage.
 They serve the same purpose and can stack easily on top of each other.
 They make many lunchboxes in different styles looking more like a metal storage container than a typical old style lunchbox.